Robert-Bobrowicz/Simple-calculator/README.md

 # Simple-calculator

-This is basic operations calcutor.
+This is a calcutor for basic operations.